griefersutherland/pimptune/README.md

 **5. Device compliance check** _(optional)_

-If compliance enforcement is enabled in SCEPTune settings, the device's compliance state is looked up via Microsoft Graph's Device Management API.
+If compliance enforcement is enabled in PIMPTune settings, the device's compliance state is looked up via Microsoft Graph's Device Management API.
 The device is identified by its Common Name, which is expected to be either an Intune Device ID or an Azure AD Device ID depending on configuration.
 Devices in a "compliant" state pass.
 Devices in a grace period pass or fail depending on whether grace-period enrollment is enabled.
 All other states (non-compliant, unknown, etc.) result in a rejection, and Intune is notified of the denial.

 **6. Certificate signing**

-SCEPTune calls `step-ca` API to sign the CSR provided by the device, now that the CSR is verified to be legitimate.
+PIMPTune calls `step-ca` API to sign the CSR provided by the device, now that the CSR is verified to be legitimate.
 Authentication to `step-ca` is done with a short-lived JWT (5-minute validity) signed with the provisioner's JWK private key.
 The JWT carries the device's Subject Alternative Names and the CSR's public key fingerprint as claims.
 The signed certificate is returned.

 **7. Storage and Intune notification**

 The signed certificate is stored in the SQLite database, keyed by the `(CSR, challenge)` hash.
-SCEPTune then calls Intune's `successNotification` API, reporting the certificate's thumbprint, serial number, expiration date, and issuing CA. **If the success notification fails, the certificate is not returned to the client.** This ensures that Intune's records stay in sync with what was actually delivered.
+PIMPTune then calls Intune's `successNotification` API, reporting the certificate's thumbprint, serial number, expiration date, and issuing CA. **If the success notification fails, the certificate is not returned to the client.** This ensures that Intune's records stay in sync with what was actually delivered.
 Only after Intune confirms receipt is the SCEP success response sent back to the device.

 **8. Response delivery**